galaxyproject/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 # 2. How to use ENA upload Tool

-## Adding ENA Webin credentials to your Galaxy user information
+## Adding ENA "Webin" credentials to your Galaxy user information

 >    ***TODO***: *Having an ENA Submission Account: Make sure you have a submission account with the European Nucleotide Archive (ENA).
 You will need the identifier and the password.*

->  <hands-on-title> Add your WEBIN credentials to your Galaxy account </hands-on-title>
+>  <hands-on-title> Add your "WEBIN" credentials to your Galaxy account </hands-on-title>

 >  **Instructions:**
 >	- From the Menu, click on "User" > "Preferences".
 Click on "Manage Information".
-Scroll down to "Your ENA Webin account details" and enter your ENA Webin identifier and password.
+Scroll down to "Your ENA Webin account details" and enter your ENA "Webin" identifier and password.

 >![Adding ENA Webin credentials](./images/imageI.png)